Code-Institute-Submissions/CitiesInCountries/README.md

 ## Solution
 ### Features

-The website enables Users, Collaborators and Employers the ability to view European city and country statistics in an informative and interactive way, all accessible via the single "Dashboard".
+The website enables Users, Collaborators and Employers the ability to view European City and country statistics in an informative and interactive way, all accessible via the single "Dashboard".
 "Navigation-less".

 The website provides the owner with a global on-line presence, and an ability to position and prove the value of the Front-End design and development skills acquired as a student at the Code Institute.

-The website displays data from a multitude of disparate sources, a noSQL Database (Firebase Firestore), and multiple API's (Google Maps, OpenWeather, D3, EmailJS, REST Countries), a static internal array, and links them to each European capital city.
+The website displays data from a multitude of disparate sources, a noSQL Database (Cloud Firestore), and multiple API's (Google Maps, OpenWeather, D3, EmailJS, REST Countries), a static internal array, and links them to each European capital city.

 This website uses a Dashboard Information Architecture.
 Everything is accessible from the one page in the form of "pop-ups" (InfoWindows, JS and CSS Modals).
 No navigation within the website is required.
 All external links in the Fixed Footer CSS Modals ("pop-ups") open up in new tabs.